Operation Mosaic: Preparations

 Like Operation Hurricane before it, the test was a Royal Navy responsibility.
 Planning commenced in February 1955 under the codename Operation Giraffe.
 In June 1955, the Admiralty adopted the codename Operation Mosaic.
 The Atomic Trials Executive in London, chaired by Lieutenant General Sir Frederick Morgan, had already begun planning Operation Buffalo.
 It assumed responsibility for Operation Mosaic as well, sitting as the Mosaic Executive (Mosex) or Buffalo Executive (Buffalex) as appropriate.
-Captain Hugh Martell would be in charge as commander Task Force 308, with the temporary rank of commodore.
-Charles Adams from Aldermaston, who had been the deputy technical director to Leonard Tyte for Operation Hurricane and to William Penney on Operation Totem, was appointed the scientific director for Operation Mosaic, with Ieuan Maddock as the scientific superintendent.
+Captain Hugh Martell was in charge as commander Task Force 308, with the temporary rank of commodore.
+Charles Adams, from Aldermaston, who had been the deputy technical director to Leonard Tyte for Operation Hurricane, and to William Penney on Operation Totem, was appointed the scientific director for Operation Mosaic, with Ieuan Maddock as the scientific superintendent.
 Group Captain S. W. B. (Paddy) Menaul would command the Air Task Group.
-Menaul was also a nuclear test veteran, having been an observer on board Vickers Valiant WZ366 when it had made the first operational drop of a British atomic bomb during Operation Totem.
 Planning was conducted at Aldermaston.

-On 18 July 1955 a five-man mission headed by Martell that included Adams, Menaul and Lieutenant Commanders A. K. Dodds and R. R. Fotheringham departed the UK for Australia.
+On 18 July 1955, a five-man mission, headed by Martell, that included Adams, Menaul and Lieutenant Commanders A. K. Dodds and R. R. Fotheringham, departed the UK for Australia.
 They arrived on 22 July, and began a series of discussions.
-The Australian Government created a Monte Bello Working Party as a subcommittee of the Maralinga Committee as a counterpart to the British Mosex.
+The Australian Government created a Montebello Working Party as a subcommittee of the Maralinga Committee, a counterpart to the British Mosex.
 Adams met with W. A. S. Butement of the recently formed Atomic Weapons Tests Safety Committee (AWTSC), an organisation created by the Australian Government to oversee the safety of nuclear tests.
 Mosex agreed that at least two members of the AWTSC would be present on board the Task Force 308 flagship, the Landing Ship, Tank, HMS Narvik, when the decision to fire was taken.
-He also had discussions with Leonard Dwyer, the Director of the Australian Bureau of Meteorology about the weather conditions that could be expected for the test.
-It was agreed that a Royal Australian Navy (RAN) frigate would act as a weather ship for the test series, and that a second weather ship might be required to give warnings of willy willys and cyclones.
+He also had discussions with Leonard Dwyer, the Director of the Australian Bureau of Meteorology, about the weather conditions that could be expected for the test.
+It was agreed that a Royal Australian Navy (RAN) frigate would act as a weather ship for the test series, and that a second weather ship might be required to give warnings of willy willies and cyclones.